Murder of Leong Fook Weng: Sentence

 On the same day See pleaded guilty to manslaughter, Justice Chan Seng Onn, the trial judge, promptly returned with a verdict, sentencing 50-year-old See Chee Keong to ten years in jail, the exact penalty requested by the prosecution, and backdate the jail term to See's date of arrest in November 2013.
 Although caning was also imposed for offences of manslaughter aside from imprisonment, See was spared the cane due to him having attained the age of 50 at the time of sentencing.

 Delivering his oral grounds of decision, Justice Chan stated that the case against See was full of aggravating factors, given that See was the only person armed with a deadly weapon and also fatally stabbed the victim to death.
 He also pointed out that See had fled Singapore soon after he killed Leong and evaded justice for a prolonged period of time, and since See's age of 50 had spared him from caning, he saw no room for a discount of the stipulated ten-year sentence he imposed, and he agreed with the prosecution's arguments that such a sentence was justified in See's case.
 Despite his sentencing remarks, Justice Chan personally addressed See, telling him that he was fortunate that his family and children were willing to accept and love him, noting that See's daughter had plans to allow her father to live with her and her son, and the judge told See that he hoped See would learn his lesson and stay away from crime ever again after his release.

 See's family were reportedly thankful to hear the sentence, and they were looking forward to reuniting with him.
-See's 49-year-old younger brother, See Kok Keon,g said that the family were supportive of See and they wanted him to return to Singapore to accept responsibility for his crime.
+See's 49-year-old younger brother, See Kok Keong, said that the family were supportive of See and they wanted him to return to Singapore to accept responsibility for his crime.
 See Kok Keong was present in court with See's sister, as well as See's ex-wife and his three elder children.
 He noted that his older brother was a changed man after converting to Christianity and was willing to face the consequences for his actions, and made peace with himself.
 See, who became tearful when sentence was passed, accepted his punishment and was allowed to speak to his family before he left the courtroom.
 There was no appeal filed against the sentence.

 Should he serve with good behavior, See, whose jail term of ten years took effect from November 2013, would be released on parole after completing at least two-thirds of his sentence (equivalent to six years and eight months).
 Since November 2023, See had been released from Changi Prison.